tsloughter/minasan/README.md

 # Minasan

 Group chat powered by Erlang and Cowboy, Ember.js and Websockets.
+The layout is also responsive/mobile-friendly!

 Forked from <https://github.com/oruen/quick_chat>, Ember.js app by
 [@Deteam](https://github.com/deteam).